microsoft/AISkillsForWindows/doc/Microsoft.AI.Skills.SkillInterface.md

 ##### CustomFeatureId

 Retrieve an identifier for this feature type if this interface is customized.
-This is useful to know if 2 features are compatible or need additional processing for example when sourcing from a feature in runtime class that inherits from this interface.
+This is usefull to know if 2 features are compatible or need additional processing for example when sourcing from a feature in runtime class that inherits from this interface.

 ```csharp